gurrenm3/BTD-Mod-Helper/Wiki/Using-btd6.targets.md

 - The post-build copy works even while the game is running, because it moves the live DLL aside before overwriting.
 You still need to restart the game to pick up your new code, though.
 - If you've added a `<Dependencies>` mod and it isn't being found at build time, double-check that the dependency's DLL actually exists in `$(BloonsTD6)\Mods` (or `$(BloonsTD6)\Disabled Mods`)
-- The default `<Optimize>false</Optimize>` you'll see in generated csprojs keeps stack traces helpful, and also avoids some weird runtimes errors that can occasionally crop up.
+- The default `<Optimize>false</Optimize>` you'll see in generated csprojs keeps stack traces helpful, and also avoids some weird runtime errors that can occasionally crop up.
 Luckily, the performance difference is negligible